Calculus bovis

-Calculus bovis can cultivated (induced) in vivo by implanting a foreign object and microbials into bovine biles.
+Calculus bovis can be cultivated (induced) in vivo by implanting a foreign object and microbials into bovine biles.
 It can also be cultivated (precipitated) in vitro from bovine bile by adding ursodeoxycholic acid, cholic acid, and calcium bilirubinate, producing calculus bovis sativus.
 Unlike artificial calculus bovis, either type of cultivated calculus bovis can fully replace calculus bovis under Chinese regulations.